-As Conway’s health continues to deteriorate, it becomes more important to look back on the remarkable life he has led and all the entertaining moments that have made us laugh, smile, and even wet our pants over the years.
+In light of this star’s sad passing, it becomes more important to look back on the remarkable life he led and all the entertaining moments that have made us laugh, smile, and even wet our pants over the years.
 This amazing man deserves our gratitude, respect, and admiration.

 Conway was born on December 15th, 1933, in Willoughby, Ohio, the only child of two European immigrants.
 Inspired by a job his father had with horses, he originally wanted to be a jockey, but he soon discovered that he had a penchant for making people laugh.
 He studied television and radio at Bowling Green State University, served in the Army for two years, and then began his career working at a radio station in Cleveland, Ohio.